'I won't be shocked if we get drawn against Derry'

 'That was an old man with no more in the tank'

-While Tyrone had struggled in their previous couple of games, Donnelly has been excellent all spring and summer and he continued that he notched 0-3, including a champagne score with the outside of his boot in the closing seconds.
+While Tyrone had struggled in their previous couple of games, Donnelly has been excellent all spring and summer and he continued that as he notched 0-3, including a champagne score with the outside of his boot in the closing seconds.

-"That was just an old man with no more in the tank and just to get rid of it to be honest," laughed the Trillick man.
+"That was just an old man with no more in the tank and just to get rid of it to be honest," laughed the Trillick man about his concluding point.

 "I wouldn't usually condone boys taking on that shot but I just swung the leg at it at that stage of the game.
 I thought it was better [the ball] going dead."

-Donnelly agreed that there "is probably something in" the assertion that knockout football suits this Tyrone team than cagey round-robin action.
+Donnelly agreed that there "is probably something in" the assertion that knockout football suits this Tyrone team better than cagey round-robin action.
 After all, there were no round-robin games in 2021!

 "You're just more mentally tuned in.
 It was on the line.
 It was put to both teams that you can kick on today or it ends.